atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ```

 ## How to unlock terraform
-If user interrupt execution og install or uninstall actions, the terraform lock the resources but never get a chance to
+If user interrupts the execution of install or uninstall actions, Terraform locked the resources but never get a chance to
  unlock them.
 In this case in next attempt you may see the following error: